-- the type of material used (porcelain is more expensive than a resin composite Dental Veneer)
+- The type of material used.
+Porcelain is more expensive than a composite veneer.

-- the skill and expertise of the dentist placing the Dental Veneer
+- The skill of the dentist placing the veneer.

-The success of Dental Veneers is very high.
-Dental Veneers last an average of ten to twenty years, or more.
-Porcelain Veneers don’t stain, so it’s advisable to get your teeth cleaned and whitened before having Dental Veneers made, so that your teeth are as bright as possible.
+The success of dental veneers is very high.
+They last an average of ten to twenty years, or more.
+Porcelain veneers don’t stain, so clean and whiten your teeth beforehand.

-Dental Veneers are cared for with the same good daily oral hygiene that you perform to care for your natural teeth.
-Although Dental Veneers are strong, it’s advisable to resist the urge to crack open pistachio nuts with your teeth, crunch on hard candy or chew on ice.
-If a Dental Veneer does crack or become loose, it can be replaced.
+You’ll care for your veneers the exact same way as your natural teeth.
+Although they’re strong, it’s best to resist the urge to bite open pistachio nuts, crunch on hard candy, or chew on ice.
+If a veneer does crack or become loose, your dentist can replace it.

-The procedure to place Dental Veneers is simple and usually requires only two or three office visits to complete the entire procedure.
+The procedure to place dental veneers is simple and usually requires only two or three office visits to complete.

-Dental Veneers are about 0.5 mm thin, about as thin as a rose petal.
-A small amount of the surface of the tooth, on which the Dental Veneer is placed, will be removed to create a rough surface onto which the Dental Veneer will be bonded.
-Because of this process, having Dental Veneers placed is not a reversible procedure.
+Dental veneers are about 0.5 mm thin, about as thin as a rose petal.
+A small amount of the surface of the tooth is removed to create a rough surface that will bond to the veneer.
+Because of this process, veneers are not a reversible procedure.

-Dr. Stone uses daVinici Veneers, in his office, which are ultra thin, high quality, handcrafted Dental Veneers.
-He also uses his on-site lab to ensure that his patients get the finest possible care.
+Dr. Stone uses daVinici Veneers in his office, which are ultra thin, high quality, handcrafted dental veneers.
+Also, he uses an on-site lab to ensure that his patients get the finest possible care.